nasavbailey/DI-flux-ratio-plot/documentation/description.md

 _Caveat:_ Orbital eccentricity is ignored; all planets are placed a a separation equal to their semi-major axis.

 References: Equations 14 & 15 and table 3 of Traub & Oppenheimer (p.
 116 of the Seager “Exoplanets” textbook).

+#### Imaging Mission Database model

+The Imaging Mission Database (IMD; plandb.sioslab.com) provides calculated flux ratios at quadrature for known RV planets in the WFIRST CGI bandpasses.
+The IMD draws the mass and orbit properties of known radial velocity exoplanets from the NExScI Exoplanet archive.
+If the planet radius has not been measured directly, IMD calculates it with a modified version of the Forecaster model to predict planet radius (not to exceed 1 Jupiter radius for cold planets).
+It uses Batalha2018 models to predict phase curves; the nearest neighbor grid is selected for stellar metallicity and orbit semi-major axis.
+We assume clouds with $f_{sed} = 3$.
+Dark gray triangles signify V < 5 host stars; light grey triangles signify 5 < V < 6 host stars.

+See https://plandb.sioslab.com/about.php for acknowledgement and citation information.
+As of March 2020, the following are required:

+The publication/presentation must include the following statement of acknowledgement: "This research has made use of the Imaging Mission Database, which is operated by the Space Imaging and Optical Systems Lab at Cornell University.
+The database includes content from the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program, and from the SIMBAD database, operated at CDS, Strasbourg, France "

+Any manuscript/poster must cite the following works:

+* Wenger et al. (2000) "The SIMBAD astronomical database."
+* Batalha et al. (2018) "Color Classification of Extrasolar Giant Planets: Prospects and Cautions."
+* Turnbull M. (2015) "ExoCat-1: The Nearby Stellar Systems Catalog for Exoplanet Imaging Missions"

+The authors of any paper submitted for peer reviewed journal publication must extend an invitation of authorship to the people listed below.
+Such opt-in requests must be acknowledged in a timely fashion (no more than one month after the first email/contact) and it is up to the paper first author to determine the appropriate author order.
+Authors of conference proceedings papers, presentations, and posters do not need to extend authorship invitations, but must still conform to the first two stipulations.

+* Dmitry Savransky (ds264@cornell.edu)
+* Nikole Lewis (nkl35@cornell.edu)
+* Bruce Macintosh (bmacintosh@stanford.edu)
+* Natasha Batalha (nbatalha@ucsc.edu)
+* Mark Marley (Mark.S.Marley@nasa.gov)

 ### Directly imaged self-luminous planets